 And the vent cover itself comes in white color to blend in naturally with the color of your roof.

-6: Livpow 3 speed Universal rV Roof vent Fan
+6. Best For High Performance: Livpow 3 speed Universal rV Roof vent Fan

 And lastly, those of you searching for a new Universal RV vent that performs comparably to the absolute best models, but doesn’t cost as much, should look into the Livpow 3-Speed vent fan.